lior7daniel/GithubSecurityTool/README.md

 python -m src.orchestrator
 ```
 This will run the scanner and immediately follow up with the remediation based on the scan results.

-## Extending the Project
-To add support for additional services:

-1. Create a new directory for your service under src/services.
-2. Implement the client, scanner, and remediation classes similar to the GitHub implementation.
-3. Update the orchestrator to include the new service.